tensorflow/datasets/docs/splits.md

 ## `tfds.even_splits` & multi-host training

-`tfds.even_splits` generates a list of non-overlapping sub-splits of same size.
+`tfds.even_splits` generates a list of non-overlapping sub-splits of the same size.

 ```python
 # Divide the dataset into 3 even parts, each containing 1/3 of the data